Undergraduate Department of

 QMB 3200 Quantitative Methods for Business Decisions (3)

-All accounting majors must complete the capstone class in Competitive Dynamics (MAN 4752) with a "C-" or better.
+All accounting majors must complete the capstone class in Strategic Management and Business Policy (MAN 4720) with a "C–" or better.

 Major Area Requirements

 All accounting majors must complete the nine courses listed below.

 To enroll in the required upper-level accounting courses (those with ACG and TAX prefixes), students must have completed ACG 2021, Introduction to Financial Accounting and ACG 2071, Introduction to Managerial Accounting, with a grade of "B" or better ("B–" is not acceptable).
 Students must also pass an Accounting Competency examination with a grade of 75% or better.
 For students in the FSU ACG 2021 class, the Accounting Competency material is embedded in the course as a final exam.
 Students transferring ACG 2021 (or its acceptable equivalent) from another university must register for the FSU Accounting Competency Exam.
-Students will have a maximum of one attempt to pass the competency examination.
+Students will have one attempt to pass the competency exam.
 Students not receiving a 75% or better on the competency exam will be permitted to enroll in ACG 2021 at FSU.
 A grade of "C" or better ("C–" is not acceptable) in ACG 3101 is required to enroll in ACG 3111 or any 4000 level ACG or TAX course.
 A grade of "C–" or better must be earned in all other required upper-level courses.
 Any student not successful in obtaining the minimum passing grade within two attempts will not be permitted to enroll in that upper-level accounting course again.